joealden/corum-docs/src/development/3-iterations/3-changes.md

 This meant that in the following stages I could easily just connect HTML elements such as buttons and links to JavaScript functions.

-There was must to test at this stage, all of the page looked how I wanted them to look, and of of the links worked correctly.
+There wasn't much to test at this stage, all of the page looked how I wanted them to look, and of of the links worked correctly.
 The majority of the testing for Corum needed to be done when implementing the API and connecting it to the frontend.

 ### Implementing the API (Stage 2)